alexarchambault/data-class/README.md

 ```

 The `@since` annotation makes the `@data` macro generate `apply` methods
 compatible with those without the new fields.
-If the constructors
-are public, back-compatible constructors are generated too.

 The example above generates the following `apply` methods in the companion object of `Foo`:
 ```scala